 - 6) Except as allowed by MPHA's VAWA Policy and F. below, applicants may not remove a member of the household from the application solely to avoid the denial of the application.
-See MPHA VAWA Policy. - 7) If MPHA has denied admission to an applicant, the applicant may not re-apply for six months from the date of the denial letter. - 8) If a Tenant Family vacates a unit after MPHA informs the Tenant of a pending lease termination or eviction, or is evicted, the Tenant Family may not re-apply for three years from the eviction or vacate date. - F. In the event of the receipt of unfavorable information with respect to an applicant, including any evidence of illegal drug use, MPHA will consider the nature, severity and recency of the applicant's conduct and may consider factors which might indicate a reasonable probability of favorable future conduct or financial prospects, such as: - 1) Written documentation of the successful completion of a drug or alcohol rehabilitation program and six months of successful residential history after rehabilitation. - Objective, written and verifiable evidence of the applicant family's participation in or willingness to participate in social service or other appropriate counseling services and the availability of such services. - 3) Objective, written and verifiable evidence of successful modification of previous disqualifying behavior. - 4) Objective, written and verifiable evidence that unfavorable information regarding non-payment of Rent was based on Rent above 30% of the family's income.
+See MPHA VAWA Policy. - 7) If MPHA has denied admission to an applicant, the applicant may not re-apply for six months from the date of the denial letter. - 8) If a Tenant Family vacates a unit after MPHA informs the Tenant of a pending lease termination or eviction, or is evicted, the Tenant Family may not re-apply for three years from the eviction or vacate date.
+For the purposes of this section, an eviction will only be considered if it resulted in judgment against the applicant. - F. In the event of the receipt of unfavorable information with respect to an applicant, including any evidence of illegal drug use, MPHA will consider the nature, severity and recency of the applicant's conduct and may consider factors which might indicate a reasonable probability of favorable future conduct or financial prospects, such as: - 1) Written documentation of the successful completion of a drug or alcohol rehabilitation program and six months of successful residential history after rehabilitation. - 2) Objective, written and verifiable evidence of the applicant family's participation in or willingness to participate in social service or other appropriate counseling services and the availability of such services. - 3) Objective, written and verifiable evidence of successful modification of previous disqualifying behavior. - 4) Objective, written, and verifiable evidence that unfavorable information regarding non-payment of Rent was based on Rent above 30% of the family's income.
 Objective, written and verifiable evidence that a person who has involved in disqualifying conduct has not been a member of the household for a reasonable amount of time and the family agrees to trespass that person and enforce the trespass.